Work smarter, not harder with Office 365

 Label Activity Explorer in Office 365 will now provide a user-friendly overview of how your organisation’s data has been labelled.
 This will allow you to stay on top of risky activity.
 There is also an improved, more user-friendly Data Governance dashboard to make the information more accessible and manageable.

-If you'd like to find out more about Microsoft 365, why not download our free guide, Microsoft 365: The Opportunity for your Business now.
+If you'd like to find out more about Microsoft 365, why not download our free guide, Microsoft 365: The Partner Opportunity, now.